-A list that a person might use for general tasks, or functions, and responsibilities of a position.
+A job description is defined as a list that a person might use for general tasks, or functions, and responsibilities of a position.
 It may often include to whom the position reports, specifications such as the qualifications or skills needed by the person in the job, or a salary range.
 Job descriptions are usually narrative, but some may instead comprise a simple list of competencies; for instance, strategic human resource planning methodologies may be used to develop a competency architecture for an organization, from which job descriptions are built as a shortlist of competencies.

 Health Care Careers